RobMeades/ioc-client/README.md

 If this works from the command line, make sure it also works in the systemd unit files by replacing the line that invokes the SSH client with the netcat client-side line.

-# Using A USB Modem
+# Installing A USB Cellular Modem
 First, edit `/boot/config.txt` to append the lines:

 ```